RPT-Fitch Affirms ATLANTICLUX IFS at 'BBB'; Outlook Stable

 ATLANTICLUX Lebensversicherung S.A.'s (ATL) Insurer Financial Strength (IFS)

-rating at 'BBB', Long-term Issuer Default Rating (IDR) at 'BBB-' and Value of
+rating at 'BBB' and Long-term Issuer Default Rating (IDR) at 'BBB-' with a

-Business In-Force (VIF)-linked notes at 'BBB-'.
-The Outlooks on the IDR and IFS
+Stable Outlook.
+At the same time Fitch has affirmed ATL's SQ ReVita Value of

 KEY RATING DRIVERS